What’s the Difference Between an Energy Supplier Vs. Utility Company?

 Too often, energy suppliers will offer gimmick giveaways for short-term deals but no long-term guarantees of continued savings.
 As Ohio’s largest nonprofit energy supplier, NOPEC protects your energy investment by negotiating consumer-friendly terms regarding renewal and price adjustments to ensure you get competitive rates and terms all year long, year after year.
 We’ll teach you to be more energy efficient and continue to advocate for consumers by educating state and national legislators about the many benefits of energy aggregation.

-Since 2001, NOPEC has saved residents and businesses in over 235 Ohio communities over $300 million.
+NOPEC has saved residents and small businesses hundreds of millions of dollars on their energy costs.
 Best of all, our communities don’t spend a dime for our services.
 Find out how you can become a NOPEC community.

 Tags: NOPEC, Energy Aggregation, Energy Efficiency, Ohio